-With Valentine’s Day 2019 nearly upon us, there’s no better time for brides-to-be to make a declaration of love.
-Here’s how to write your fiancé the best Valentine’s speech yet…
+With Valentine’s Day 2020 the next big event on the calendar nearly, there’s no better time for brides-to-be to make a declaration of love.
+Here’s how to pop the question and write your fiancé the best Valentine’s proposal speech …

 A Valentine’s Proposal: How to Make a Declaration of Love

 In past years, a trip to the Odeon, followed up with some dough balls at Pizza Express might have done the trick, but with the rise of social media and comparison culture, you may be feeling the pressure to up your proposal game.